9 Signs You're Married To A Psychopath, So You Know What To Look Out For

 When entering into a marriage, nobody thinks they're marrying a psychopath.
 If you've been with someone for long period of time, you think you know their best and worst qualities.
 But sometimes you end up marrying someone and their worst qualities don't come through until after the "I do."
-But if you have suspicions about your partner's behavior, there are some signs you're married to a psychopath that you might not have recognized them at the beginning of your relationship, but can be on the lookout for going forward.
+If you have suspicions about your partner's behavior, there are some signs you're married to a psychopath that you might not have recognized at the beginning of your relationship, but can be on the lookout for going forward.

 1. They Had Early Behavioral Problems